aosedge/meta-aos-vm/README.md

 * `NODE_TYPE` specifies the node to build: `main` - main node in multi-node VM, `secondary` - secondary node in multi-node VM.
 By default, main node is built.

-* `VIS_DATA_PROVIDER` - specifies VIS data provider: `renesassimulator` - Renesas Car simulator, `telemetryemulator` -
-telemetry emulator that reads data from the local file.
-By default, Renesas Car simulator is used.

 * `WITH_MESSAGE_PROXY` - specifies to include message proxy into the build.